Using the Collection

 Generate Web Site (with wizard) – Use this choice to generate a set of web pages that comprise a collection web site for your entire collection (or for a subset).
 A “wizard” will step you through the choices you need to tailor the web site to your needs.
 This is described fully in the help for Generating a Collection Web Site.

-collection.
-The summary gives the name and filename of the collection, the
+The summary gives the name and filename of the collection, the location of the

-location of the collection’s Image Directory, the date and time that the
+collection’s Image Directory, the date and time that the collection was last

-then the subset name will be shown and the record count and
+subset name will be shown and the record count and currency/number-field totals

 Note: Totals for currency fields will be treated in a special way if your collection contains a number-type field whose name is Quantity* (exactly as shown here, with capital ‘Q’ and an asterisk as the last character in the field name).
 If a Quantity* field exists, then its value will be multiplied by the currency field’s value in calculating totals.
 This allows you to handle the case of a collection with multiples, by having just a single record for the set of duplicate items, with the number of duplicates specified in the Quantity* field.
 The currency field should reflect the price/value for just a single item, and the computation of totals will be done by multiplying the currency value by the Quantity* value.
 (If Quantity* is left blank in a record, a default value of 1 will be assumed.)